These 8 Colored Sand Beaches in Hawaii Will Blow You Away

 While each state in America is distinctive in its geography and appearance, Hawaii is perhaps the most unique in all of America.
-One of the many things that sets Hawaii apart from the crowd are the stunning beaches that populate the islands, particularly the colored beaches.
-From black and green sand beaches on the Big Island to Maui’s magnificent red sand beach, Hawaii’s colored beaches will leave you speechless.
+One of the many things that set Hawaii apart from the crowd is the stunning beaches that populate the islands, particularly the colored sand beaches.
+From black and green sand beaches on the Big Island to Maui’s magnificent red sand beach, the colored sand beaches in Hawaii will leave you speechless.

 How many of these stunning colored sand beaches in Hawaii have you visited?
 Which is your favorite?
 Share your opinions in the comments, then head on to Facebook to join our Hawaii Nature Lovers group and share your Hawaii beach photographs!
 And if you love black sand beaches most of all, check out these These 10 Black Sand Beaches In Hawaii That Will Leave You In Awe.

 Perhaps surprisingly, no!
 With the exception of certain federal government areas, all beaches in Hawaii are open to the public.
 According to the Hawaii Supreme Coart, any land below the highest wave line is considered state property and must be open to the public — lucky us!